ZSIP/CCMORPH/README.md

 In a similar way, we can test the tools' actions on a second data set - we use the ```example_2017.sh``` script for this.
 Note that this time the points are determined using method no. 1.
 In both examples, the coordinate reference system used for calculations is EPSG:2180 (metric system).

+In order to test the operation of the **Click-The-Cost** application, example scripts have also been prepared.
+We will use the example example_2011 to explain how they work.

+- When the script ./example_2011.sh is executed, a data directory example_2011_data is created, which contains both the input data and the results of the generator-py, shaper-py and analyser-py programs.
+After reviewing the results of the analysis, we conclude that we would like to modify the position of the base and peak in the selected profiles ( point them out manually).
+We run the script ```./ctc-start.sh``` giving as argument the path to the data applications needed.
+In our example this would be:

+    ```
+    ./ctc-start.sh example_2011_data/output/web
+    ```

+    The script creates a Docker container with our application, copies the current data to it and makes it accessible at http://localhost:8082.
+Enter the address in the browser and use the application.
+Note that you need to install and run Docker to run the script correctly.
+The Internet must also be available while the script is running.
+- When the work is finished with the application, we need to download the data from the container to the local directory.
+We do this with the script ```./ctc-download.sh``` to which we pass as an argument the local path to which the results from the web application are to be copied.
+In our example:

+    ```
+    ./ctc-download.sh example_2011_data/output/web/results
+    ```

+- If we are not going to use the application, we can call the ```./ctc-finish.sh``` script, which will remove the container and image with our web application

+- Calling the analyser-py application again will recalculate the results taking into account the new data from the web application.
+In our example, we can use the command for this:

+    ```
+    ./example_2011.sh --analyse
+    ```

 ## Notes

 Most common problems are: